OpenLiberty/liberty-tools-vscode/README.md

 # Liberty Dev Mode for VS Code
-A VS Code extension for liberty:dev mode.
-The extension will automatically run your Liberty Maven project in dev mode if it detects the `io.openliberty.tools:liberty-maven-plugin` or `boost.runtimes:openliberty`/`boost.runtimes:wlp` in the `pom.xml`.
-Through the Liberty Dev Dashboard explorer on the side bar, you can view all available Liberty dev projects in your workspace
+A VS Code extension for Liberty dev mode.
+The extension will automatically run your Liberty Maven project in dev mode if it detects the `io.openliberty.tools:liberty-maven-plugin` or `boost:boost-maven-plugin` in the `pom.xml`.
+Through the Liberty Dev Dashboard explorer on the side bar, you can view all available Liberty dev projects in your workspace.

 ## Quick Start
 - Install the extension